lumenrobot/lumen-trainer/README.md

 * http://spark.apache.org/docs/latest/ml-guide.html
 * https://spark.apache.org/docs/latest/ml-features.html

+### TODO: Try doing binary classification on each of the reply labels instead

+Yes, this means you'll train 1000 NN models for 1000 labels (reply words).
+But make a proof of concept with, say, 3 labels.
+So you have 2^3 = 8 possible combinations.
+If you can get 100% accurate for 3 labels, then you're good :)

 ### Extract Features/Vectorize the Dataset

 I try to mimic: Vinyals, O., Le, Q. (2015).
 [A neural conversational model](http://arxiv.org/pdf/1506.05869v1.pdf). arXiv preprint arXiv:1506.05869.